Amsterdam/design-system/proprietary/react-icons/README.md

 Install this package by itself if you want or need to use icons directly in your React project.

-Note that our [React components](https://www.npmjs.com/package/@amsterdam/design-system-react) contains an [Icon component](https://designsystem.amsterdam/?path=/docs/components-media-icon--docs) that offers a convenient API for using the icons and streamlines alignment with text.
+Note that our [React components](https://www.npmjs.com/package/@amsterdam/design-system-react) contain an [Icon component](https://designsystem.amsterdam/?path=/docs/components-media-icon--docs) that offers a convenient API for using the icons and streamlines alignment with text.

 ```sh
 npm install @amsterdam/design-system-react-icons